 The Trust may enter into derivative contracts, such as forward foreign exchange contracts, for risk management purposes where such activity is consistent with its investment objectives.
 Forward foreign exchange contracts expose the Trust to counterparty credit risk should the Trust's counterparty to any such transaction default on its contractual obligations.
-As at December 31, 2023 and 2022, the Trust's net exposure to forward foreign exchange contracts is negligible.
+Since the fair value of the forward exchange contracts outstanding as at December 31, 2024 represents less than one percent of the Trust's net assets, the counterparty credit risk exposure on such transactions have a minimal impact on the Trust.